apache/arrow/dev/benchmarking/README.md

 An example CSV file for bulk ingestion is in [examples/benchmark_run_example.csv](examples/benchmark_run_example.csv).
-The columns are listed in the same order as they are defined, to avoid having to explicitly name every colum in ingestion.
+The columns are listed in the same order as they are defined, to avoid having to explicitly name every column in ingestion.
 The "id" column is left empty and will be automatically assigned on insert.

 To ingest the example CSV file from the command line,